VILLASframework/documentation/node/types/Shmem.md

 Maximum number of data elements in a single `struct sample` for the samples handled by this node.
 Defaults to `DEFAULT_SHMEM_SAMPLELEN`, a compile-time constant.

-## polling (boolean) {#node-config-shmem-polling}
+## mode (string: "pthread" | "polling") = "pthread" {#node-config-shmem-mode}

-If set to false, POSIX condition variables are used to signal writes between processes.
+If set to `pthread`, POSIX condition variables are used to signal writes between processes.
-If set to true, no CV's are used, meaning that blocking writes have to be implemented using polling, leading to performance improvements at a cost of unnecessary CPU usage.
-Defaults to false.
+If set to `polling`, no CV's are used, meaning that blocking writes have to be implemented using polling, leading to performance improvements at a cost of unnecessary CPU usage.
+Defaults to `pthread`.

 ## exec (array of strings) {#node-config-shmem-exec}